Jenniferr4/Jenniferr4.github.io/_posts/2019-09-25-observer-pattern.md

 ## What is the observer pattern?
 * A one-to-many dependency between objects
   -- so that when one object changes state, all its dependents are notified and updated automatically.
+* Observer distributes communication by introducing "observer" and "subject" objects
 * Whenever the Subject changes, it broadcasts to all registered Observers that it has changed, and each Observer queries the Subject for that __subset of the Subject's state__ that it is responsible for monitoring.